 The District is strongly committed to addressing the impacts of climate change, including rising sea levels, changing rainfall and flooding patterns.
-The current SFWMD's resiliency efforts focus on assessing how sea level rise and extreme events, including drought and flood events, happen under current and future climate conditions and how they affect water resource management.
+Current SFWMD resiliency efforts focus on assessing how sea level rise and extreme events happen under current and future climate conditions and how they affect water resource management.
 The District's resiliency efforts also focus on understanding the impacts of future climate conditions on ecosystems and restoration efforts.
-The District is making infrastructure adaptation investments that are needed to successfully implement its mission of safeguarding and restoring South Florida's water resources and ecosystems, protecting communities from flooding, and ensuring an adequate water supply for all South Florida's needs.
-Working to ensure the region's water resources and ecosystems resiliency, now and in the future, is part of everything the District does.
+The District is making infrastructure adaptation investments that are needed to successfully implement its mission of safeguarding and restoring water resources and ecosystems, protecting communities from flooding, and also ensuring an adequate water supply for people and the environment.

-With a goal to ensure the flood protection system continues to meet the region's needs into the future, the District in collaboration with the U.S. Army Corps of Engineers and partners in local governments, is assessing the risk to the flood protection system from development, the impacts of a changing climate, sea level rise and storm surge.
-The results of these assessments will help identify necessary adaptations which will provide long term resiliency and ensure flood protection needs are met into the future.
+Resiliency efforts are done in collaboration with the USACE, the State of Florida - through the recently launched Resilient Florida Program under FDEP - and partners in local governments.
+With a goal to ensure the flood protection system continues to meet the region's needs into the future, the District is assessing the risk to the flood protection system from development, the impacts of a changing climate, sea level rise, and storm surge.
+The results of these assessments will support decision making on prioritizing investments and implementing adaptations which will provide long term resiliency and ensure flood protection needs are met into the future.